CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab7.1.md

    ![](../media/Lab_7.9.png)

-2. From the top menu, select **New -> Report.** You will be navigated to build your first report page.
+2. From the top menu, select **New -> Report**.
+You will be navigated to build your first report page.

 3. Select **Pick a published semantic model,** so we can pick the model we have created.

    ![](../media/Lab_7.10.png)

 4. Pick a semantic model to use in your report dialog opens.
-Select **lh_FAIAD.**
+Select **lh_FAIAD**.
-5. Click the **arrow next to Auto-create report button.** Select **Create a blank report.**
+5. Click the **arrow next to Auto-create report button**.
+Select **Create a blank report**.

     ![](../media/Lab_7.11.png)

 6. If you have not already opened it, open the **FAIAD.pbix** located in the **C:\FAIAD\Reports** folder of your lab environment.

     We are going to use this report as a reference.
 We will start by adding the canvas background.
-We will create the report header, add a couple of KPIs, and create the Sales over time line chart.
+We will create the report header, add a couple of KPIs, and create the Sales over a line chart.
 In the interest of time and with the understanding that you have experience with building visuals in Power BI Desktop, we will not be creating all the visuals.

     ![](../media/Lab_7.12.png)